ryanlanciaux/ryanlanciaux.github.com/content/blog/2020-01-14-snowpack-with-react/index.md

 ✨  Done in 3.73s.
 ```

 Notice that Snowpack command that occured after yarn finished including the dependency.
-We can continue to [Use Storybook like we would outside of an application configured with Snowpack](http://ryanlanciaux.com/blog/2020/01/09/an-introduction-to-styled-components/)
+We can continue to [Use styled components like we would outside of an application configured with Snowpack](http://ryanlanciaux.com/blog/2020/01/09/an-introduction-to-styled-components/)

 [Check out the demo application from this article here](https://github.com/ryanlanciaux/snowpack-demo).